maxstellar/layover/README.md

 # Layover
-A website for my proposed YSWS, Layover!
+A static website for my proposed YSWS, Layover!